-The College of William & Mary is the second-oldest college in America.
-The original plans for the College date back to 1618—decades before Harvard—but were derailed by an “Indian uprising.”
-We couldn’t make this stuff up.
+William & Mary is the second-oldest college in America.
+The original plans for W&M date back to 1618—decades before Harvard—but were derailed by an "Indian uprising."
+We couldn't make this stuff up.

 On February 8, 1693, King William III and Queen Mary II of England signed the charter for a "perpetual College of Divinity, Philosophy, Languages, and other good Arts and Sciences" to be founded in the Virginia Colony.
 And William & Mary was born.

 Workers began construction on the Sir Christopher Wren Building, then known simply as the College Building in 1695, before the town of Williamsburg even existed.
 Over the next two centuries, the Wren Building would burn on three separate occasions, each time being re-built inside the original walls.
 That makes the Wren the oldest college building in America, and possibly the most flammable.